paolij/GESMOR_2025_IQ-TREE_and_TempEst/README.md

 There are several methods to reconstruct phylogenies from sequence data including distance-based methods (ex Neighbor-Joining), maximum parsimony, and maximum likelihood.

 Briefly, the maximum likelihood (ML) method identifies the tree topology which best explains the observed sequence data given a specified evolutionary model.
+To read more about the ML approach see this [paper](https://link.springer.com/article/10.1007/BF01734359).

 **Model Selection**